Try Round Robin app completely FREE at Zendesk Apps Marketplace ( » Apps » Marketplace » Round Robin) or link below.

 1. Click Agents

-2. Set the Active field value to "Yes" and Availability field value to "Available" for the agents you want to start getting tickets.
+2. Set the Active field value to "On" and Availability field value to "Available" for the agents you want to start getting tickets.

 4. Click Save